 - You can easily integrate databases and APIs when using Elastic Beanstalk.

-I have explained the advantages of PaaS platforms like Elastic Beanstalk in “10 top PaaS providers for 2020”.
+I have explained the advantages of PaaS platforms like AWS Elastic Beanstalk in our guide to PaaS providers.

 6. Sign-up with an MBaaS provider to expedite your mobile app development

-Mobile backend development and maintenance takes considerable time, however, you can simplify your project by using an MBaaS platform like AWS Amplify.
+Mobile backend development and maintenance take considerable time, however, you can simplify your project by using an MBaaS platform like AWS Amplify.
 You get the following benefits:

 - Since MBaaS providers manage the cloud infrastructure and persistent storage, you don’t need to build and maintain the mobile backend.